-Industrial engineering investigates storage facilities as part of process analysis for productivity and cost reduction.
+Industrial engineering investigates storage facilities and activities as part of process analysis for productivity and cost reduction.
+It also studies the facilities and activities at the system level or factory level.
+It utilize available facilities and activities in various processes.

 Storage is an operation captured in the flow process chart and is one of the five standard operations included in the flow process chart.
 Storage facilities will be for work-in-process on the shop floor, raw materials, finished goods, tools, inspection gauges, jigs and fixtures etc. Storing in appropriate bins and drawers can result in quick pick up and delivery of items from the store.
 It can reduce the operator or helper time wasted in waiting at the store.